Publications by year

 - IDENTIFY - potential therapies to stop or reverse burn wound pathology and tissue destruction

-- DEVELOP – better diagnostics and wound therapies for burn patients
+- DEVELOP - new diagnostics and wound therapies for burn patients

 - ESTABLISH - national and clinical collaborations and tissue bio banking across Australia and New Zealand, for future burn research and clinical studies or trials

-During my PhD, I determined the optimal first aid treatment for burn injuries.
+I am a previous NHMRC Career Development Fellow, NHMRC Early Career Fellow, and recipient of an NHMRC Post-doctoral Fellowship.
+I am currently leading (CIA) an NHMRC Project Grant investigating biomarkers to optimise burn wound care, which is recruiting patients from the three largest paediatric burn centres in Australia.
+My research has determined the optimal first aid treatment for burn injuries.
 This published work was used to develop guidelines for the treatment of burns internationally and for a “Cool Burns for 20 minutes” first aid public education campaign.
 This treatment has been shown to lead to decreased requirement for skin grafting operations, decreased admission to intensive care and shorter hospital length of stay for burn patients.
-It is really satisfying to know that research I conducted during my PhD has lead to improvement in the lives of people who have suffered from a burn injury.
+It is really satisfying to know that research I have conducted has lead to improvement in the lives of people who have suffered from a burn injury.

 Additional information